 6. How feasible is the migration to Oracle APEX as an alternative to running Oracle Forms applications in modern browsers?

-Migrating to Oracle APEX may not be viable for third-party applications due to cost and timeline implications.
+Migrating to Oracle APEX is not be viable for third-party applications, and is often impracticable on internal applications as well due to cost and timeline implications.
 However, this option allows the conversion of forms into web-based applications supported by modern web browsers.

 7. What is CheerpJ, and how does it facilitate the transition from Oracle Forms to modern browsers effectively?